Unveiling the secret world of cat oral health: Understanding and preventing oral health issues

 Poor Dental Hygiene

-1. Lack of Dental Care: Without regular brushing or dental cleanings, plaque and tartar can accumulate on the teeth, leading to gingivitis, periodontal disease, and other oral health issues.
+- Lack of Cat Oral Care: Without regular brushing or dental cleanings, plaque and tartar can accumulate on the teeth, leading to gingivitis, periodontal disease, and other oral health issues.

-1. Impact of Diet: The type of diet cats consume can significantly affect their oral health.
-Diets containing abrasive textures or dental-friendly ingredients like raw bones can help mechanically clean the teeth and reduce plaque buildup.
+- Impact of Diet: The type of diet cats consume can significantly affect their oral health.
+Cat oral health food containing abrasive textures or dental-friendly ingredients like raw bones can help mechanically clean the teeth and reduce plaque buildup.

 Genetics and Breed Predispositions

-1. Breed-Specific Factors: Certain cat breeds may be predisposed to specific dental issues due to genetic factors.
+- Breed-Specific Factors: Certain cat breeds may be predisposed to specific oral issues due to genetic factors.
 For example, breeds with brachycephalic (short-nosed) facial structures, such as Persians and Exotic Shorthairs, may be more prone to dental crowding and misalignment.

 Age-Related Factors

-1. Senior Cats: As cats age, they may become more susceptible to dental issues due to factors such as decreased saliva production, wear and tear on teeth, and underlying health conditions.
+- Senior Cats: As cats age, they may become more susceptible to oral issues due to factors such as decreased saliva production, wear and tear on teeth, and underlying health conditions.
 Senior cats may require additional dental care and monitoring to maintain oral health.

 Others

-2. Dental Wipes or Gels: For cats who resist tooth brushing, dental wipes or gels can provide an alternative method for cleaning the teeth and gums.
+- Dental Wipes or Gels: How to keep cat's teeth clean without brushing?
+Well, for cats who resist tooth brushing, dental wipes or gels can provide an alternative method for cleaning the teeth and gums.

-3. Dental Chews, Treats and Toys: Offer dental chews, treats or dental-friendly toys.
+- Dental Chews, Treats and Toys: Offer cat oral health products like dental chews, treats or dental-friendly toys.
 These helps mechanically clean teeth and stimulate saliva production, which aids in natural plaque control.
 Look for products approved by veterinary dental organizations for optimal efficacy and safety.

 Professional Dental Cleanings by a Veterinarian

-2. Professional dental cleanings: During a dental cleaning, your veterinarian will perform a thorough scaling to remove plaque and tartar from the teeth, followed by polishing to smooth the tooth surfaces and reduce plaque adherence.
+- Professional dental cleanings: Have you ever wondered what dissolves tartar on cats' teeth?
+Surprisingly, nothing does.
+Once tartar appears on your cat's teeth, the only effective way to remove it is through professional dental cleaning.
+During a dental cleaning, your veterinarian will perform a thorough scaling to remove plaque and tartar from the teeth, followed by polishing to smooth the tooth surfaces and reduce plaque adherence.

 What can we do if they have some oral problem?